xtrojak/bioreactor/control-plane/hub-protocol/README.md

 Bioreactor control plane consists of three main layers: low-level *driver*, intermediary *hub*, and a high-level *control panel*.
 These may be fully separate, or may be integrated into a single device, depending on the actual architecture.
 The main purpose of this distinction is to provide a clear separation of concerns.

-The *frontend protocol* describes the API provided by the *hub* that is used by the *control panel* or other high-level automation and data collection tools.
+The *hub protocol* describes the API provided by the *hub* that is used by the *control panel* or other high-level automation and data collection tools.
 Architecturally, the frontend protocol should allow anyone to connect to a *hub* over a public network, observe the state of the connected bioreactors and make changes to their instruments.

 ## Security